linroger/Wealth-of-Nations/Adv Investments/Lecture 1- Probability Distributions of Returns.md

 ---
-title: Lecture 1
+title: Lecture 1Probability Distributions of Returns
 ---

-# Lecture 1
+# Lecture 1Probability Distributions of Returns
 ## Advanced Investments Lecture 1

 Investment decisions can be broken down into